Home » Understanding supplemental property taxes

 Current California law reassesses the property when there is a change of ownership to a home.

-State law requires that the Assessor reappraise the property upon a change in ownership.
-The supplemental assessment reflects the difference between the new and old values.
-This is not a penalty but merely recapturing the difference from the date of passing until the closing date.
-Think of this as a catch-up bill.
-The supplemental tax bill is simply a one-time bill that collects the difference between the property taxes from the sale date and those owed by your Uncle’s estate at the time of his passing.
+State law requires the Assessor to reappraise a property when ownership changes.
+The supplemental assessment calculates the difference between the old value and the new value.
+This is not a penalty.
+Instead, it adjusts the taxes to reflect the new value from the date of transfer to the closing date.
+In effect, it acts as a catch-up bill.
+It collects the difference between the taxes owed at the time of death and the taxes owed after the reassessment.

 One thought on “Understanding supplemental property taxes